-19 In gases at atmospheric pressures the conversion probability is approximately five orders of magnitude smaller than in vacuum mainly due to scattering of the atoms from gas molecules.
+20 In gases at atmospheric pressures the conversion probability is approximately five orders of magnitude smaller than in vacuum mainly due to scattering of the atoms from gas molecules.
 In solids the reduction amounts to 10 orders of magnitude.

-Figure 131: The distribution of the distance of closest approach (R{dca}) between a track from an energetic particle in the magnetic spectrometer and the back projection of the position on the MCP detector versus the time of flight (TOF) of the atomic shell particle for a muonium measurement (left) and for all data recorded within 1290 h of data taking while searching for anti-muonium (right).
+Figure 131: The distribution of the distance of closest approach (R{dca}) between a track from an energetic particle in the magnetic spectrometer and the back projection of the position on the MCP detector versus the time of flight (TOF) of the atomic shell particle for a muonium measurement (left) and for all data recorded within 1290 h of data taking while searching for anti-muonium (right) (From reference [772]).
 One single event falls within 3 standard deviations region of the expected TOF and R{dca} which is indicated by the ellipse.
 The events concentrated at early times and low R{dca} correspond to a background signal from the allowed decay $\mu \to 3e2\nu$.
 In a new experiment such background could be suppressed significantly through the characteristically different time evolution of a potential anti-muonium signal and the background.
+Taken with kind permission of Physical Review Letters from figure 4 in reference [772].
+Copyrighted by the American Physical Society.